In Discover Archives, it is possible to Browse by archival institutions, archival descriptions, and people and organizations.

-Note: Browsing archival descriptions will return top-level descriptions only (for example - this will not include item, file, or series-level descriptions).
+Note: Browsing archival descriptions will return top-level descriptions only (this will not include item, file, or series-level descriptions).

 You can browse all descriptions in Discover Archives.
-To do this, simply click on the Archival Descriptions link.
 You can also limit your selection by Archival Institution, Creator, Name, Format and Level of Description using the subheadings area in the left browsing menu.

-You can restrict results to a specific archives repository using Discover Archives.
-When you click on Archival Institution, icons of all institutions using the platform will appear.
+You can restrict results to a specific archives repository in Discover Archives.
+On the Browse by archival institution page, icons of all institutions using the platform will appear.
 Simply click on the institution whose holdings you would like to browse.

-You can browse the names of people and organizations which are associated with a specific fonds or collection by selecting the People and Organizations link.
+You can browse the names of people and organizations which are associated with a specific fonds or collection.
 You will be presented with an alphabetical listing of people and organizations.

 To conduct a basic search, type your search term in the Search box at the top of the screen.
 The search will return results from all descriptions and authority records across each Discover Archives repository.